-The size of our program, with 10 Interventional and 12 Diagnostic Radiology residents, allows for a resident-centered experience, combining the best of academic subspecialty level education and research with hands-on active learning.
 Our large faculty group is committed to resident teaching, led by several nationally recognized educators in radiology including award-winning radiologists Petra Lewis, Nancy McNulty, Jocelyn Chertoff and Alan Sigel.

 The Interventional Radiology program maintains excellent relationships with other clinical services, including nephrology, urology, gastroenterology, cardiology, oncology, vascular surgery and gynecology.
-The scope of practice includes all facets of IR.
+Our scope of practice includes all facets of IR.
 There is a large case volume of basic IR procedures, including central venous access, image-guided drainage, dialysis access maintenance, IVC filters, nephrostomy and gastrostomy placements.
 Each week, there are cases of transcatheter embolization for hemorrhage or neoplasm, tumor ablation, and TIPS creation.
 Clinical training includes participation in the weekly attending’s clinics and attendance at interdisciplinary conferences in oncology (GI, liver tumor, GU, and thoracic tumor) and cerebrovascular.
 There is also a 1 month critical care ICU rotation, with up to 3 optional months on clinical services such as hospital medicine, nephrology/transplant, and hepatology/GI oncology.
-A lighter IR case load in peripheral arterial intervention is supplemented by a 2 month rotation on the vascular surgery service during the senior year of training where the resident has extensive opportunity to participate in PAD work.
+A lighter IR case load in peripheral arterial intervention is supplemented by a 2 to 3 month rotation on the vascular surgery service during the senior year of training where the resident has extensive opportunity to participate in PAD work.
 Additionally, 2 to 3 months are spent with the Neuro-Interventional Radiology Service where residents participate in endovascular treatment of cerebral aneurysms, AVMs and stroke.
 Additional electives with in Anesthesiology interventional pain service and interventional cardiology are available.
 Program graduates’ feedback after their initial practice years had revealed universal satisfaction with the scope and depth of their training.

 The IR Residency program provides a strong foundation in clinical and procedural training with comprehensive clinical training and unique opportunities for enhancement that prepare our residents for a successful career in academia or private practice.

-Director, Interventional Radiology
+Director, Interventional Radiology Residency